 Install expansion joints around all perimeters or restraining surfaces where possible to allow for expansion movement.
 Expansion joints and cold joints, as described in ANSI A108.01, should never be bridged with setting material.
 They must be brought through the tile work and filled with an appropriate elastomeric sealant.
 Contact Vison Tech’s Technical Services for the proper treatment of control or saw cut joints.
 Refer to TCNA EJ171, F125 & F125A.

 Use a properly-sized notch trowel to ensure proper coverage under tiles.
 Using the flat side of the trowel, apply a skim coat of mortar to the surface.
-With the notch side of the trowel held at a 45° angle, apply additional mortar to the surface, combing in one direction.
+With the notched side of the trowel held at a 45° angle, apply additional mortar to the surface, combing in one direction.
 Press the tile firmly into place in a perpendicular motion across ridges, moving back and forth.
 The perpendicular motion flattens ridges and closes valleys, allowing maximum coverage.
-Tiles with deep patterns, high lugs or those with irregular texture on the back surface may require "back buttering" to ensure 100% coverage of back of tiles.
-Proper method of bonding of tiles requires embedding, pressing and sliding tiles perpendicular to wet mortar ridges to have a nominal mortar thickness of 3/32" - 3/16" (3 - 5 mm) and 100% coverage.
+Tiles with deep patterns, high lugs or those with irregular texture on the back surface may require "back buttering" to ensure 100% coverage of the back of tiles.
+The proper method of bonding tiles requires embedding, pressing, and sliding tiles perpendicular to wet mortar ridges to have a nominal mortar thickness of 3/32" - 3/16" (3 - 5 mm) and 100% coverage.
 During the setting of tile, it is advisable to occasionally remove a tile to be sure mortar has not skinned over and sufficient transfer is being made.
 Do not adjust tiles in mortar after they have been set past 10 - 15 min.